Vy-Organismo-comunitario/Soil-/README.md

-# Soil
+# Soil - Green wall -

-###### A physical space dedicated to developing alimentary sustainability in cities.
-It will include a bokashi process, a seed bank, and workshops for educational and non-rural agriculture instruments to promote permaculture in Spanish and English.
+Working as an xls guide of expenses and goal makers
+4 a modular productive and educational model of impact in the alimentary suficiency in the cities.
+Working along with the automatization on the transactions and the transparency given by the blockchain tools and AI lenguage models to produce more sustainable and impactful models as poblic goods.

 The project will be funded by a DAO to work as a DAO, allowing for the continual intervention of the project.
-###### The ultimate goal is to end world hunger by 2035, and already has partners in Mexico working on environmental impact initiatives at multiple levels.
-[Experienced Friends](https://www.facebook.com/Kuau8), [Neigbohrs](https://www.facebook.com/profile.php?id=100082261474515) & [Institutions](https://www.facebook.com/IESDHS) around.
+###### The ultimate goal is to end world hunger by 2035, trouhg exponential growing autoproduction levels trough basic education.

+ and already has partners in Mexico working on environmental impact initiatives at multiple levels.

+[Experienced local Friends](https://www.facebook.com/Kuau8) [on diferent spaces](https://www.facebook.com/ParqueAgroecologicoZapopan), some of them [near](https://www.facebook.com/Huertotodos) so near, that you can realize, that they might [dis](https://www.youtube.com/watch?v=N_i0BFeQCcI&ab_channel=GetUp%21Australia)[ap](https://www.youtube.com/watch?v=N_i0BFeQCcI&ab_channel=GetUp%21Australia)[ear](https://www.youtube.com/watch?v=N_i0BFeQCcI&ab_channel=GetUp%21Australia) and [Neigbohrs](https://www.facebook.com/profile.php?id=100082261474515) & [Institutions](https://www.facebook.com/IESDHS) around.
-###### The project seeks to install a working model invested by web3 comunity, with an aim to change life conditions around the world.
+###### The project seeks to support on land working spases to develope green soil, fertilizer, and growths, pots, green houses, irrigation systems, calendars, seeds and more designs tinvested by web3 comunity, with an aim to change life conditions around the world promotin the local and global direct market trough social networks.

 ![Soil](https://user-images.githubusercontent.com/38388270/209252780-9fb7a61d-787a-4360-843c-c6dd88117621.png)

 ###### Products & Services